I have faith, but I don't feel it

 Fear and Faith influencing our feelings

-So that's it?
-We'll always feel terrified as we exercise our faith?
-Nope.
+So that’s it?
+Will we always feel terrified as we exercise our faith?
+Not necessarily.
 As we consistently go outside our comfort zones, our comfort zones expand.
 As we repeatedly choose to rely on the Lord, we become more comfortable doing so.
 Jesus had learned through three decades of life that He could completely trust His Father.
 He internalized this intellectual understanding so deeply that when the storm raged, He felt peaceful enough to sleep in the boat.
-Joseph Smith had developed such a level of faith in God that he could feel "calm as a summer's morning" even as he voluntarily rode to Carthage "like a lamb to the slaughter."
+Joseph Smith had developed such a level of faith in God that he could feel “calm as a summer’s morning” even as he voluntarily rode to Carthage “like a lamb to the slaughter.”

 If, like me, you do not yet fully feel total peace and calm when faced with a daunting faith opportunity, that’s okay.
 It won’t come immediately.
 Take extra courage, focus on what you do know, and pray that you will become accustomed to relying on the Lord.
 And someday, we will have the ability emotionally to “stand still and see the salvation of God.”